assimalign/ograph/README.md

 # OGraph (Open Graph Protocol)

+Inspired by [OData (github.com)](https://github.com/OData), Graph Data Models, and [ChilliCream's (github.com)](https://github.com/ChilliCream) GraphQL framework, OGraph is an open source protocol built over HTTP intended to provide the ability to query data similarly to GraphQL while maintaining REST.

+With the world moving towards ***micro-everything***, the push for Graph based solutions has become very prevalent in today solutions.

+## Key Features

+## Comparisons

+### OData vs OGraph

+**Data Modeling**
+A key benefit OData has over GraphQL is the ability to extract the EDM (Entity Data Model) over the web.
+OGraph seeks to provide a similar approach to an EDM (Entity Data Model) via a Graph Data Model.
+Rather than create hard relationships between

+### GraphQL vs OGraph

-OGraph is an open source protocol built for the service/application layer meant for virtualized graph services that allow for interopreble and queryable REST APIS.
+combing the flexibility  built for the service/application layer meant for virtualized graph services that allow for interopreble and queryable REST APIS.

 **Purpose:** OGraph serves a virtualization of your app-layer architecture utilizing graph modeling concepts while offering secure accessible querying operations out of the box.